Our Galaxy's Dark Heart: Astronomers Capture First Ever Image of the Milky Way's Black Hole

 But the EHT was always hoping to catch a glimpse of Sgr A* too, especially because our home galaxy's black hole is what scientists think most black holes across the universe would look like.

-"While M87* was one of the biggest black holes in the universe, and it launches the jet that pierces its entire galaxy, SgrA* star is giving us a view into the much more standard state of black holes — quiet, and quiescent," Michael Johnson, an astrophysicist at the Harvard Smithsonian Center of Astrophysics.
+"While M87* was one of the biggest black holes in the universe, and it launches the jet that pierces its entire galaxy, SgrA* is giving us a view into the much more standard state of black holes -- quiet, and quiescent," said Michael Johnson, an astrophysicist at the Harvard Smithsonian Center of Astrophysics.

 Think of it this way.
 In the cinema of the cosmos, we'd been sitting in an empty theater with reclining seats, observing Messier 87's black hole on our planet-wide screen.
 For Sgr A* we were surrounded by other patrons constantly getting up to pee and interrupting the show.